 The above list of fields formerly included Table 2, field 74, Value Date of Collateral, which was intended to link a set of GC financing repos with its particular net collateral pool.
-However, as field 2.74 did not adequately fulfil this function, it was dropped by ESMA in its final Guidelines of January 2020 (p.126, para.352) and in its Validation Rules.
+However, as

-54 The way in which repos other than those traded on a GC financing facility or managed on a tri-party basis by JP Morgan are initially collateralized should not be confused with the way in which variation margining work for this type of repo.
+&lt;sup>59 The way in which repos other than those traded on a GC financing facility or managed on a tri-party basis by JP Morgan are initially collateralized should not be confused with the way in which variation margining work for this type of repo.
 Variation margining is usually calculated on a net exposure basis even for repos that are not traded on a GC financing facility or managed on a tri-party basis by JP Morgan (the reporting of variation margins is discussed in recommendation 9.10).

-55 GC financing facilities offer both CCP-clearing and tri-party collateral management services.
+GC financing facilities offer both CCP-clearing and tri-party collateral management services.
 They are often accessed through automatic trading systems (ATS).
 Collateral is allocated against the net exposure of a portfolio of GC financing facility repos.
-There are three such facilities in the EU at the moment: Eurex Repo's GC Pooling market and LCH's €GC Plus and £GC (formerly, Term DBV).
-Parties in the EU can also access GCF in the US, which is a GC financing facility operated by the US CCP, FICC, for which Bank of New York Mellon acts as tri-party agent (see recommendation 8.6)
+There are three such facilities in the EUEurope at the moment: Eurex Repo's GC Pooling market and LCH's €GC Plus and £GC (formerly, Term DBV).
+Parties in the EUEurope can also access GCF in the US, which is a GC financing facility operated by the US CCP, FICC, for which Bank of New York Mellon acts as tri-party agent (see recommendation 8.6)

-56 In fact, where field 2.9 = OTHR, it will only help provide a link to the portfolio of underlying repos if the reporting party has only one master agreement type under the category OTHR.
+&lt;sup>61 In fact, where field 2.9 = OTHR, it will only help provide a link to the portfolio of underlying repos if the reporting party has only one master agreement type under the category OTHR.
 It is likely that parties will have several agreements (CCP rule book) in place with a CCP, one for each agreement, so the three linking fields would not be a unique connection between the portfolio and collateral.